codership/documentation/galeracluster/source/galerainstallation.rst

    # semanage permissive -a mysqld_t

+This command switches SELinux into permissive mode when it registers activity from the database server.
+While this is fine during the installation and configuration process, it is not in general a good policy to disable applications that improve security.

+In order to use SELinux with Galera Cluster, you need to create an access policy, so that SELinux can understand and allow normal operations from the database server.
+For information on how to create an access policy, see :doc:`selinux`.

 .. note:: **See Also**: For more information on writing SELinux policies, see `SELinux and MySQL <https://blogs.oracle.com/jsmyth/entry/selinux_and_mysql>`_.
-For additional information, see the SELinux.

 ..
 Revision Note: Add a label for port 4567 as mysqld_port_t, check if other ports on the firewall need something similar.
 Check if AppArmor requires a similar label as well.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^